Chapter 4: Construction Details, Section 28: Concrete Bases

 - Responsibilities of subcontractors and testing laboratories.

-- Quality control manager if the quantity of subbase or base exceeds the requirements listed in the “QC Manager Requirement” table of Section 23-1.01D(2)(a), “Quality Control,” of the Standard Specifications.
+- Quality control manager if the quantity of subbase or base exceeds the requirements listed in the “QC Testing Frequencies” table of Section 25-1.01D(2)(d), “Quality Control Testing,” of the Standard Specifications.

 For measurement and payment, do the following: